We’re true Victorians now.

 Both Pacifica Paddle Sports and the Brentwood Bay Marina rent out single and double kayaks (as well as SUP boards).

-Alternative: Kayak in Oak Bay
+Alternative: Go kayaking in Oak Bay

 If you’d prefer to kayak right in Victoria on a guided tour, we highly recommend this Oak Bay shoreline kayak tour.